 - Show the output to someone who does not know it is AI.
 If they assume it is a photo, you have arrived.

-- Check that the lighting setup in the output matches what your prompt specified.
+- Check that the lighting direction and color in the output match what your prompt specified (shadows fall the right way).

 If it still fails